pgxn/pgxn-manager/README.md

 For an existing database, to upgrade to PostgreSQL 17 or later, follow these
 steps:

-1. Upgrade to PGXN::Manager v0.33.1 and run `./Build db` to upgrade the database. `SELECT value FROM metadata WHERE label = 'schema_version'` should return 21.
+1. Upgrade to PGXN::Manager v0.33.1 or later and run `./Build db` to upgrade the database. `SELECT value FROM metadata WHERE label = 'schema_version'` should return 21.
 2. Dump the database with the `--quote-all-identifiers` option to `pg_dump`.
 3. Load the PostgreSQL 17+ database from the dump file.